We are an architecture and interior design studio with a growing reputation for crafted, tactile, atmospheric spaces and structures.

 Her artisanal approach to architecture is rooted in her education in painting at the Slade School of Fine Art.
 Sophie then studied at the Bartlett followed by the RCA.
 Her thesis project was shortlisted for the RIBA Silver Medal, and she won the Thames & Hudson School Prize and the Will Alsop Award for Urbanism.
 Sophie gained a breadth of experience at a variety of architecture and design studios – including EDAW and Foster & Partners – and contributed to the establishment of Carl Turner Architects.

-Sophie is a Part 3 external examiner and a member of the London School of Architecture (LSA) Practice Network.
+Sophie is a Part 3 external examiner, a member of the Ebbsfleet South East Design review panel and a part of the London School of Architecture (LSA) Practice Network.

 Awards & Press